-A subject is “critiqueable” only when it meets the above three criteria (of non-variability, no logical substitutes and no logical gaps); and only then can it be amenable for the important and a very cost effective filter of dropping bad ideas.
+A subject is “critiqueable” only when it meets the above three criteria (of non-variability, no logical substitutes, and no logical gaps); and only then can it be amenable to the important and a very cost-effective filter of dropping bad ideas.

 Not everything needs to be or can be immediately tested.
 However, if the conjecture survives the onslaught of criticism, then comes the last phase of actually testing – the final check on validity.

 Tests, as opposed to a study, help directly establish the relationship between “cause” and “effect”, as prophesied by the hypothesis, in an environment where other variables are reasonably isolated to avoid noise.

 The real insight behind the three-step method is that it completely discards the past paradigms and experiences to create new ones.

 The above three-step method is not followed widely in the field of management.
 Here, experience driven heuristics often disguised as “best practices” hold sway.
 Most companies want to benchmark and copy these best practices of the industry.
 People, with “experience”, those who have seen it all, many times over and have acquired a quiver full of heuristics, are highly respected.
 This is one of the reasons why companies prefer to hire managers from the same industry. it is assumed that “rules of thumb” that have evolved from handling similar issues in the past offer the best methods for solving current problems.